rschristopher/ischristtrue.com/src/truth.md

  from the complex interactions
  of water vapor, pressure, and electricity.

-Who then is the Spirit of Truth?
+### Who is Truth?

-He is the source
- of all things as they are,
- all patterns, simple and complex, all that was, is, and will be --
+The Spirit of Truth is the source of all things as they are, all patterns, simple and complex, all that was, is, and will be --